cloudant-labs/clouseau/actors/README.md

 [0001-migrate-to-ZIO-2.0.0-and-remove-remote-actors.patch](./0001-migrate-to-ZIO-2.0.0-and-remove-remote-actors.patch)

-Then we commited the content of modified source directly into ziose repository.
+Then we committed the content of modified source directly into ziose repository.